Tiny House Village Gets Heat Thanks to Donations

 LIHI executive director Sharon Lee said: “We had a bare bones budget when we opened Othello Village last year.
 At that time we did not have money to install electricity and heat in the tiny houses.
 We are most grateful to the many donors who made this possible.
 A little heat goes a long ways when your house is 8 feet by 12 feet, the size of a small bedroom.”
 A small family can fit in a tiny house and a large family can fit in two tiny houses side by side.

-In the nine months the village was in operation in 2016, LIHI moved 68 Othello Village residents into housing and 13 into other shelter.
+In the nine months the village was in operation in 2016, LIHI moved 68 Othello Village program participants into housing and 13 into other shelter.
 14 have been reunited with family and friends.
 19 have found employment.

 Most of the tiny houses were built by volunteers.
 The organizations and pre-apprenticeship programs that donated their resources and energy to build the tiny houses are: the Tulalip Tribes TERO Training Program, YouthBuild, Hazel Wolfe K-8 School, Lowe’s, Home Depot, Rebuilding Together, Apprenticeship and Nontraditional Employment for Women (ANEW), Renton Technical College, Paul G. Allen Foundation, Seattle Vocational Institute, Sawhorse Revolution, Valley Cities, Carpenters Apprenticeship, Portable Storage NW, and Walsh Construction.
 Hundreds of community volunteers also painted, tiled and furnished the tiny houses.

 LIHI, in partnership with Nickelsville and SHARE, hopes to duplicate the success of Othello Village at our future tiny house villages, including two upcoming city-sanctioned sites opening in Georgetown and Licton Springs.